-His first job was in Little Tokyo as an assistant, but within a week was promoted to Chief Sushi Chef.
+His first job was in Little Tokyo as an assistant, but within a week he was promoted to Chief Sushi Chef.

 At the age of 36, Chef Matsuda faced the biggest challenge of his life; he was diagnosed with Colon Cancer and began the battle for his life.
 Going through 4 years of intensive treatments and self reflection, he began to understand the relationship between food and health, people and environment.